 Top Down Reform Recipe for Trouble

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 30, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 30, 1993

 The work of the President’s Task Force on National Health Care Reform is quickly moving to the front burner and controversy is growing — both on the substance of the plan and on the process by which it is being assembled.

 Process objections are many.
 But the main issue is accountability — beginning with President Clinton’s decision to select First Lady Hillary Rodham Clinton to chair the Task Force and the decision of the Task Force to meet behind closed doors.

 Until last week, when many members were outed by the Wall Street Journal, even the names of participants on more than 30 task force working groups were a secret.
 Forced by leaks to release the names, we now know the task force has 528 people.
 Of these 494 (93%) are government employees — including 412 (78%) full time bureaucrats.
 Only 17 (less than 4%) could be described as independent consultants.
 No matter how you count, there are few seats at the table for customers or suppliers.